aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/create-or-load-a-document/_index.md

 ﻿---
-title: "Create or Load a Document" – Aspose.Words for Python via .NET
+title: "Create or Load a Document" in Python
 articleTitle: "Create or Load a Document"
 linktitle: "Create or Load a Document"
 type: docs